Ugonjwa wa PFAPA

 NaGil Amarilyo, MD, Tel Aviv University

-PFAPA (periodic fevers with aphthous stomatitis, pharyngitis, and adenitis) syndrome causes recurring episodes of fever that last 3 to 6 days, mouth sores (stomatitis), a sore throat (pharyngitis), and swollen lymph nodes (adenitis).
+PFAPA (periodic fevers with aphthous stomatitis, pharyngitis, and adenitis) syndrome causes recurring episodes of fever that last 3 to 6 days, mouth sores (stomatitis), a sore throat (pharyngitis), and swollen lymph nodes in the neck (cervical adenitis).

-PFAPA (periodic fevers with aphthous stomatitis, pharyngitis, and adenitis) syndrome is the most common periodic fever syndrome in children.
-Although it probably does not have a genetic cause, PFAPA is usually grouped with hereditary fever syndromes.
+PFAPA (periodic fevers with aphthous stomatitis, pharyngitis, and cervical adenitis) syndrome is the most common periodic fever syndrome in children.

-PFAPA syndrome typically starts between the ages of 2 and 5 years and tends to be more common among boys.
+PFAPA syndrome typically starts between 2 and 5 years of age and tends to be more common among boys.
 It has been recognized in adults as well.

 Children are healthy between episodes, and growth is normal.